OscarXvita/CoolCompiler/README.md

 In order to use tools need for COOL.
 A Linux Environment is highly suggested.
 Due to the complexity of getting all the needed tools installed correctly, we provide a pre-configured Linux system via VirtualBox VM.

+VirtualBox allows you to install the VM on your own computer.
+Instructions on setting up VirtualBox are available [#here#]https://class.stanford.edu/courses/Engineering/Compilers/Fall2014/7b74698308574f3c89d2ed498f26a019/.

 Once the VM is set up, you can compile the example programs.
 Once the assignments become available, you will be able to work on these inside the VM as well.